WolfOWI/coriander/README.md

 ![Employee Home][image5]

 The Employee Home serves as a central hub for all employee activities.
 It displays personalised widgets including their current employee performance rating, their remaining leave balances, upcoming meetings, and their payroll information.
 Employees can export their payroll information as a PDF by clicking the export payroll button.
 Furthermore, an inspirational quote, as motivation for employees, are automatically changed daily.

-**Employee Profile** (`/employee/profile`)

-![Employee Profile][image6]

-On the Employee Profile Page, employees can view and update their personal information.
-The page includes sections for personal info, employment & payroll info and assigned equipment.
-If the user did not sign up with Google, they are able to update their profile picture.

 **Leave Overview** (`/employee/leave-overview`)